emichellet/pymaceuticals-code/README.md

 - The executive team has tasked you with generating all of the tables and figures needed for the technical report of the clinical study.
 They have also asked you for a top-level summary of the study results.

-## Files
-- Download the following files to help you get started:

 ## Instructions
 # This assignment is broken down into the following tasks:
 - Prepare the data.